visgl/deck.gl/README.md

 [![docs](http://i.imgur.com/mvfvgf0.jpg)](https://uber.github.io/deck.gl)

-deck.gl is designed to make visualization of large data sets simple.
-It enables users to quickly get impressive visual results with limited effort through composition of existing layers, while offering a complete architecture for packaging advanced WebGL based visualizations as reusable JavaScript layers.
+deck.gl is designed to simplify high-performance, WebGL-based visualization of large data sets.
+Users can quickly get impressive visual results with minimal effort by composing existing layers, or leverage deck.gl's extensible architecture to address custom needs.

-The basic idea of using deck.gl is to map **data** (usually an array of JSON objects) into a stack of visual **layers** - e.g. icons, polygons, texts; and look at them with **views**: map, first-person, orthographic, etc.
+deck.gl maps **data** (usually an array of JSON objects) into a stack of visual **layers** - e.g. icons, polygons, texts; and look at them with **views**: e.g. map, first-person, orthographic.

 deck.gl handles a number of challenges out of the box:

-* Rendering of large data sets and performant updates
+* Performant rendering and updating of large data sets
 * Interactive event handling such as picking, highlighting and filtering
 * Cartographic projections and integration with major basemap providers
 * A catalog of proven, well-tested layers

-One of deck.gl's philosophies is to be highly customizable.
-All layers come with flexible APIs to allow programmatic control of every aspect of the rendering.
-All core classes such as Layer, View, Controller, Effect and Transition are designed to be easily extendable by the users to address custom use cases.
+Deck.gl is designed to be highly customizable.
+All layers come with flexible APIs to allow programmatic control of each aspect of the rendering.
+All core classes such are easily extendable by the users to address custom use cases.

 ## Flavors